 The project site was not listed on any database designating the site as a hazardous waste site requiring corrective action.
-The project site is located on a school site that is listed on EnviroStor as past use that caused contamination.
-According to the EnviroStor regulatory profile, the school is located on property that was once used for agriculture and contained row crops.
-However, according to the EnviroStor regulatory profile no action is required and no contaminants were found.
 Therefore, the proposed project would not create hazards related to the disturbance of, or exposure to, a hazardous waste site.